vjsingh/openspace/README.md

 Install Node

-npm install -g jade vogue coffee-script watchr tplcpl uglify-js nodewatch
+Run this from the command line: npm install -g jade vogue coffee-script watchr tplcpl uglify-js nodewatch

-If you ever get a 'module \<module\> not found' error, just run npm install -g \<module_name\>
+Note:If you ever get a 'module \<module\> not found' error, just run npm install -g \<module_name\>

 ## Developing
-To run the local server, just run ./runServer
+To run the local server, just run ./runServer.
-Then, simply run ./watchFiles in a terminal, and all source files will be compiled as you save them!
+Then, simply run ./watchFiles in a separate terminal, and all source files will be compiled as you save them!
 * Notes:
     If a file is not being changed, you must first run ./watchFiles and then save the file The script occasionally runs into errors.
 If it does, just run it again